CortezStephanie/12-Employee-Tracker-SC/README.md

 #  Employee Tracker
 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

+To watch a demonstration on how to use the app and its functionality [click here](https://watch.screencastify.com/v/60oBiUYyUuayZqxkTjGS)
 ##  With this application you are able to organize employees and their roles with a series of questions.
 ### Table of contents
 - [Installation](#installation)